jkimdan/EagleVision/README.md

 This is a public repository for hosting purposes.
 Full commit history and changes are logged in a private repository elsewhere.
+This repository is not meant to be run locally and will not deploy properly, even with proper environment setup.